buwilliams/bliss-0.2/README.md

 ## Done this week

+- bug: on bliss page load, dependencies are missing
+- bug: new project doesn't work (load new project json, prompt for name, load deps)
+- bug: add new CSS, duplicate react keys (unknown cause at the moment)
 - improvement: reworking navigation layout for bliss (modals)
 - ui: settings pane/modal ???
 - ui: make components and properties toggle work as expected